 Assessment of student achievement, and reporting to students and parents in relation to what has been achieved, continues to be a significant part of student's education in Years 11 and 12.
-Students will continue to receive comprehensive, subject-based reports, on a semester basis, in a similar format to those received in Years 7 to 10.
+Students will continue to receive comprehensive, subject-based reports, on a semester basis, similar to those received in Years 7 to 10.

 Students will also receive detailed feedback for each assessment task undertaken which will indicate both what has been achieved in the task and what needs to be done to improve on the current standard of performance.
-Feedback will also be available to parents via the Parent Portal (Edumate).
+Assessment marks will also be available to parents via the Parent Portal (Edumate).
 All assessments undertaken will be in line with the standards-based approach adopted for the HSC.
-Further information in relation to assessment can be found in the NAC Senior School Assessment Guidelines which is available upon request.

-An explanation of the HSC results that students receive follows.
+An explanation of the HSC results that each student receive follows.